ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 manoeuvres either in AUTO mission or by triggering using pilot commands using RC switches.

-As always, but particularly with scriped aerobatics, test in SITL until you understand the function and behaviour of each manouver.
+As always, but particularly with scripted aerobatics, test in SITL until you understand the function and behaviour of each manouver.
 You will need an appropriate aircraft, and be ready to take manual control if necessary!